invictus-1/VN-Critic/README.md

 Get an API Key from an OpenAI compatible Platform.

-In VN Critic AI Settings, paste the key into the OpenAI field along with all the info for whatever model and platform you're using.
+In VN Critic Settings, paste the key into the OpenAI field along with all the info for whatever model and platform you're using.

 Note: Keys are stored in Local Storage and only sent directly to OpenAI endpoints.